andresbonil/cytosim/doc/sim/graphics.md

 # Cytosim's Graphics

 Display parameters can be embedded in the config file, in the `display` string of each object.
-A minimal list of parameters is given by `play parameters`.
 The `display` strings are ignored by `sim`.

 # Global Parameters